Steps to Enroll

 Welcome and Congratulations!

-Applicants who are admitted to the Dual BA Program Between Columbia University and Sciences Po will be sent an official acceptance packet electronically.
-This packet contains important, time-sensitive information about housing, student visas, Admitted Students Day, and the steps necessary to begin enrollment in the Dual BA Program Between Columbia University and Sciences Po.
-By confirming their intent to enroll in the Fall incoming class no later than May 6, 2021 admitted students will be sent additional information (including their Certificat de Scolarité and student ID number) from Sciences Po after this date to help them prepare for their transition to the Dual BA Program in the fall.
+Upon admission to the Dual BA Program Between Columbia University and Sciences Po, you will be sent an official acceptance packet electronically.
+This packet contains important, time-sensitive information about housing, student visas, Admitted Students events, and the steps necessary to begin enrollment in the Dual BA Program.

-Your campus director at Sciences Po will be an important resource in coordinating many aspects of your transition to Columbia University and Sciences Po.
-Please read this letter carefully for more information on enrollment.
-The Campus Director Letter can be accessed by logging in to your application profile.
+Your campus director at Sciences Po will be an important resource in coordinating many aspects of your transition to Sciences Po.
+Please access and carefully review the letter in your Application Portal from your campus director for more information on housing, student visas, and new student orientation.

-In order to secure a place in the Fall incoming class, you must complete the Acceptance Reply Form and submit the $505 USD nonrefundale deposit using a credit or debit card, or in the form of a U.S. check or money order made payable to Columbia University.
-You must reply by May 6 to secure a place in the program for the Fall semester.
+To secure your place in the Fall 2022 incoming class, you must complete the Acceptance Reply Form and submit the $505 USD non-refundable deposit using a credit or debit card, or in the form of a US check or money order made payable to Columbia University.
+You must reply by May 6 to secure a place in the program for the fall semester.

-To complete the form and submit your tuition deposit online, please log into your application profile.
+To complete the form and submit your tuition deposit online, please log in to your Application Portal.

-Join us on Sunday, April 11, and Sunday, April 18, 2021 for two virtual Admitted Students events.
-You and your family are invited to these celebratory and informative virtual sessions, which will detail the academic curriculum, student-life programs, educational financing procedures, and necessary enrollment preparations for Dual BA Program students with representatives from Columbia University and Sciences Po.
+Soon after you have confirmed your intent to enroll, you and your family will be invited to attend celebratory and informative Admitted Students events alongside your future classmates.
+These events will detail the academic curriculum, student-life programs, educational financing procedures, and necessary enrollment preparations for Dual BA Program students with representatives from Columbia University and Sciences Po.